An LLC (Limited Liability Company) is a hybrid business entity that combines the best characteristics of a corporation and sole proprietorship.

 Additionally, there are other costs you need to consider when forming an LLC.
 For example, business licenses and permit fees, and other fees that vary by state, such as LLC name reservation fees, and publication fees.

-LLCs are one of the simplest and more affordable business entities to form.
+LLCs are one of the simplest and most affordable business entities to form.
 However, if you’re a start-up business, every dollar counts when trying to grow your business.
 Here are some expenses and fees you’ll pay when forming an LLC.

 As previously mentioned, LLC fees will vary based on the state in which the business is formed.
 The filing fee for an LLC is a one-time fee required to be paid during formation.
 This is paid to the state and accompanies specific documents, such as the Articles of Organization.